af3556/IO22_IO_Board/README.md

 These seem to have the same basic design: inputs directly connected to the Arduino, outputs (Darlington transistor array such as the ULN2803A) and LED display driven via a chain of 74HC595D shift registers.
-As such, this code could likely be readily adapted to work with these other boards.
+In some cases the relays are driven directly and only the display via shift registers.
+This library could likely be readily adapted to work with these other boards.

 ## Wokwi Emulation